 Keep in mind that although it’s a nationwide chain, Applebee’s doesn’t place a lot of focus on health.
-Although they have lighter plates available, the meats and other ingredients aren’t organic or pasture-raised, and they are probably cooked in vegetable oil instead of olive or coconut oils.
+Although They have lighter plates available, but the meat and other ingredients aren’t organic or pasture-raised, and they are probably cooked in vegetable oil instead of olive or coconut oils.

 The good news is that you can find the nutrition data for all of their dishes on the Applebee’s website before you venture in.

 Additionally, because Applebee’s is a sit-down restaurant and you’ll be assigned a server, it’s easier to customize your meals than it is at a fast food place.

 We recommend using the following tips to ensure you’re eating low-carb.

 #1.
 Skip the appetizer

 Applebee’s is a popular place to hit up for lunch with your co-workers or even your boss during the week.
 If that’s the case, then someone might suggest sharing an appetizer.

 But with options like nachos, mozzarella sticks, brew pub pretzels and beer cheese dip, you’ll definitely want to politely decline.

 Instead, order a side salad ahead of your meal so you have something to munch on if everyone else in your party is stuffing their face with chips and salsa.